-In addition, the Secretary and representatives from the Decanal Committee On Petitions and/or the Office of the Registrar shall attend hearings in a non-voting capacity.
+When possible, no panel member should belong to the same department as the appellant.
+In addition, the Secretary and representatives from the UTSC Decanal Committee on Petitions and/or the Office of the Registrar shall attend hearings in a non-voting capacity.

+Terms shall commence July 1 and may be renewed.
 The teaching staff members shall be appointed for three-year terms, which may be renewed to a maximum of nine consecutive years.
 Student members shall be appointed for one-year terms, renewable for a maximum of three consecutive years.

-5 members, of whom at least one shall be an undergraduate student member.
+Five members, of whom at least one shall be an undergraduate student member.

-The Subcommittee on Academic Appeals considers appeals against decisions of the Decanal Committee on Petitions with respect to petitions from undergraduate students relating to exemption from the application of academic regulations.
-The Decanal Committee on Petitions must hear all cases (petitions) before they can be appealed to the Subcommittee on Academic Appeals.
-An appeal to the Subcommittee on Academic Appeals must be filed within 90 calendar days of the decision of the Decanal Committee on Petitions.
+The Subcommittee considers appeals against decisions of the Decanal Committee on Petitions with respect to petitions from undergraduate students relating to exemption from the application of academic regulations.
+The Decanal Committee on Petitions must hear all cases (petitions) before they can be appealed to the Subcommittee.
+An appeal to the Subcommittee must be filed within 90 calendar days of the decision of the Decanal Committee on Petitions.
 Where this deadline falls on a day when the University is closed, the deadline shall be deemed to fall on the next regular business day of the University.
 The Subcommittee’s decision is final within UTSC, but it may be appealed within 90 days of its decision to the Academic Appeals Committee of the Governing Council.

 3.1.
 Appeal Notice

-3.1.1 Following receipt of a written request for an appeal hearing from the appellant, the Secretary shall give notice to the appellant.
+3.1.1 Following receipt of a written request for an appeal hearing from the appellant, the Secretary shall give written notice to the appellant.
 The notice will:

 3.1.2 Acknowledge receipt of the appeal.

-3.1.3 Inform the appellant of the date, time and location of the hearing.
+3.1.3 Inform the appellant of the date, time, and location of the hearing.

-3.2 Appeal Hearing
+3.2.
+Appeal Hearing

 3.2.2 The appellant (or his or her counsel or lay advisor) may make an opening statement concerning the appeal and call upon witnesses to present evidence regarding the appeal.
 The members of the Subcommittee will then have an opportunity to ask (through the Chair) questions of the appellant, witnesses and representatives of the Decanal Committee on Standing in order to clarify issues that have arisen in the appeal.
 In addition, both parties in the matter - the appellant as well as representatives of the Decanal Committee on Petitions may pose questions and the appellant may make a brief final statement in summation of the appeal.

-3.2.6 The Subcommittee on Academic Appeals meets in camera.
+3.2.6 The Subcommittee meets in camera.